andmos/nix-playground/syntax.md

 (val: val +1) 5
 ```

-Similar to lists, no delimitor.
+Similar to lists, no delimiter.

 ## Let-binding